Divya-JT/PhonePe_Pulse_Data_Visualization/README.md

   4. Streamlit - Frontend development
   5. Plotly - to visualize the pulse data in an interactive way
   6. Pydeck - to create interactive 3D mapping and geospatial visualization
-  7. Geo pandas - to make working with geospatial data
+  7. Geo pandas - to work with geospatial data

 ## Installation